 - Home neck exercises?

 This was actually the most interesting idea in the comment thread.
-Instead of avoiding load bearing exercises, one would use them to make the region stronger.
-So far the only neck exercises I’ve been aware are more static stretches, which I do regularly, but haven’t helped.
+Instead of avoiding load-bearing exercises, one would use them to make the region stronger.
+So far the only neck exercises I’ve been aware of are more static stretches, which I do regularly, but haven’t helped.
 I’m going to start some light isometric neck exercises.

 - Trigger Point Therapy

 - Nautilus Strength